Rock music in Albania: 1990s

-In Albania the most prominent rock bands and individuals only appeared after 1990.
-Before that period rock music was prohibited.
+In Albania, the most prominent rock bands and individuals only appeared after 1990.
+Before that period, rock music was prohibited.
 Although youth groups found ways to listen it through clandestine channels.

-The first rock band in Albania was Megaherz which was founded by guitarist Bledar Sejko.
-After the fall of communism he went on to form Thunderway with Elton Deda.
-They were a Power/Speed Metal band who recorded their first rock album in Albania called "The Executioner's Orders", on cassette.
+The first rock band in Albania was Megaherz, which was founded by guitarist Bledar Sejko.
+After the fall of communism, he went on to form Thunder Way with Elton Deda.
+They were a Power/Speed Metal band who recorded their first rock album in Albania called "The Order Executors", on cassette.
 Meanwhile, Bojken Lako was experimenting rock with his first band, The Fishhook, who released one album on cassette.

 Some notable rock bands include Akullthyesit (Icebreakers) from Elbasan (first rock album Lindja e Ujkut), Meteor from Durrës, Djemtë e Detit, Albatros, Grupi X, and singers like Gjergj Jorgaqi (who sang for a short while for Thunderway), Redon Makashi and many others.

 Guttersnipe was a short-lived punk band from Tirana in the early 1990s (one song was released on the compilation Last Call for the Lost Scenes vol.1 7" vinyl on Tian An Men 89 Records in France).
 The guitarist, Eduard Dashi, went on to play as a session musician, while the vocalist, Klodi Agostini emigrated to Denmark.

 A very popular and important band which remains solid until the present day, is CROSSBONES.
 Formed in the mid-1990s, the band reached a word-of-mouth reputation that culminated in August 1997 when they released their first and only official album to date.
 This was called Days of Rage.
 It was largely influenced by the turbulent times in Albania at the time and was the first ever album to be released and distributed in CD format in Albania.
-CROSSBONES have participated in countless live performances, both in Albania and abroad, such as in Skopje 1999 and Thessaloniki 2015 and are probably the only band from the 1990s that carried on producing music, despite numerous changes in their lineup.
+CROSSBONES have participated in countless live performances, both in Albania and abroad, such as in Skopje 1999 and Thessaloniki 2015.
+CROSSBONES is among the only Albanian bands from the 1990s that carried on producing music, despite numerous changes in their lineup.
 The original members that recorded the Days of Rage album and many other successful songs that have recently been included in a ten-song compilation album called Toxic Waste (2015), are: Olsi Ballta (vocals), Klod Shehu (guitars), Alban Male (drums, keyboards) and Arbi Xhelo (producer, guitarist) with Red Hasa and Fatjon Gjashta (bass).
 Other collaborators include Eduard Dashi, Andi Haxhihyseni, Gjergj Lena, Pol Flloko.
 Olsi Ballta and Klod Shehu remain the only long-lasting original members.
 They were joined by drummer Theo Napoloni in 2010 and guitarist Ben Turku in 2014, yielding a three-song single called "Alive" (2015).
 The band's distinctive style with powerful guitar riffs and vocals has influenced many following musicians and created many fans during their near 20 years of activity.